 Inspecting violation details

-After clicking through to specific Rule of View from a Run-level report, you will see the Violation Detail view.
+After navigating to a specific Rule of View from a Run-level report, you'll land on the Violation Detail view.

 Rules